AkilAntony/AkilAntony/README.md

 - **Education**: Bachelor of Engineering in Computer Science
 - **Work Experience**:
+  - 1.2 years at ClubTravalet
+  - 1 year at NTT Data
   - 6 months at Trinity Technologies
-  - 1 year at NTT Data

 ## 💻 Tech Stack